 Your nose is like a mini HVAC technician, able to detect furnace issues that you might have otherwise been unaware of.
-Although it isn’t NATE-certified like our technicians here, your nose can pick up unusual smells coming from your furnace, which should prompt you to contact a professional right away.
+Your nose can pick up unusual smells coming from your furnace, which should prompt you to contact a professional right away.
 There are a number of potential issues that could cause certain smells, and they should never be ignored.

 It is important to be aware of the various scents that a furnace in distress might give off.
 Although you can’t fix the problem yourself, identifying the issue can help keep you and your family safe this winter season.
 In today’s blog, we have given you a quick guide to different furnace smells and their potential causes.